MuhammedRedaI/Worddle-remake/README.md

 ### Features

 - **Word Guessing:** Players have 6 attempts to guess the correct word.
-- **Word Validation:** Each guess is validated by making a request to a backend API to check if it's a valid word.
+- **Word Validation:** Each guess is validated by making a POST request to an API that checks if the word exists in the English dictionary.
 - **Color-Coding:**
   - Green: Correct letter in the correct position.
   - Yellow: Correct letter but in the wrong position.